instant-dev/api/README.md

 `localhost:8000/.well-known/openapi.json` and
 `localhost:8000/.well-known/openapi.yaml`, respectively.

-Additionally, Instant API comes packaged with LLM-focused features to future-proof your API in preparation for AI integration:
+Additionally, Instant API comes a number of features optimized for integrations with LLMs and chat bots:

 - First class support for Server-Sent Events using `text/event-stream` makes streaming LLM responses easy
 - [LLM function calling](https://openai.com/blog/function-calling-and-other-api-updates) can be integrated easily via JSON schema output at `localhost:8000/.well-known/schema.json`
 - Experimental auto-generation of `localhost:8000/.well-known/ai-plugin.json`
+- The ability to instantly return `200 OK` responses and execute in the background for Slack, Discord webhooks

 You will find Instant API is a very full-featured framework despite being an early release.
 It has been in development for six years as the engine behind the [Autocode](https://autocode.com) serverless platform where it has horizontally scaled to handle over 100M API requests per day.
-Happy hacking!

 ## Quick example: Standard API